rhk7913/VPNproject/index.md

 You now have your Wireguard VPN working on your computer!

-This was my computers's IP address before and after I used the Wireguard VPN:
+This was my computers's IP address before and after using the Wireguard VPN:

 Before:
 ![Screenshot (40)](https://user-images.githubusercontent.com/114512130/202824460-b9765972-0c8f-4d6f-a05f-eb4f559f8c40.png)